T-Mobile US (NASDAQ:TMUS) Price Target Raised to $146.00

-T-Mobile US (NASDAQ:TMUS) had its target price boosted by equities researchers at Raymond James from $145.00 to $146.00 in a research note issued to investors on Wednesday, Analyst Ratings Network reports.
-The brokerage currently has an “outperform” rating on the Wireless communications provider’s stock.
-Raymond James’ price objective would indicate a potential upside of 5.13% from the stock’s previous close.
+T-Mobile US (NASDAQ:TMUS) had its price objective boosted by investment analysts at Raymond James from $145.00 to $146.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the Wireless communications provider’s stock.
+Raymond James’ target price suggests a potential upside of 6.85% from the stock’s current price.

 About T-Mobile US